Vyral/base-template/_posts/2021-09-21-what-are-the-leading-indicators-when-it-comes-to-assessing-the-real-estate-market.md

   - Market Update
   - Real Estate
 excerpt: >-
-  Los Angeles Realtor, Scott Himelstein walks you through the leading indicators to look at to assess how the Los Angeles Housing Market is doing.
+  Los Angeles Realtor, <a href="https://www.facebook.com/ScottWorks4u" target="_blank">Scott Himelstein</a> walks you through the leading indicators to look at to assess how the Los Angeles Housing Market is doing.
 enclosure:
-pullquote:
+pullquote: >-
+  Taking notice of these indicators will give you the proper strategy in the real estate market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true